jonohr/kvartersmenyn-cli/README.md

 go run . -i
 ```

+## macOS Gatekeeper

+If macOS blocks the downloaded binary because it is unsigned, you can either:

+- Right-click the file, choose Open, then confirm once.
+- Or run: `xattr -dr com.apple.quarantine /path/to/kvartersmenyn-cli`

 ## Config file

 Create a config file (default path varies per OS, see `--config` above) to avoid passing flags: